Enotto56/MAVProxy/README.md

 more damping to latitude, longitude, and altitude updates.
 The filter resets whenever guidance mode changes or a manual waypoint is supplied so that fresh commands are not delayed by stale history.

+When the optional GUI is running the smoothing gain can be adjusted with the "Target smoothing" slider, which updates the setting in real time and mirrors changes performed through the CLI.